damienbod/aspnetcore-standup-securing-apis/README.md

 - using a client/server certificates
 - mtls and the access token

-# Microsoft Identity Platform CAE APIs
+# Azure Continuous access & continuous access evaluation protected APIs

+- Protecting the API using Azure Auth contexts and policies
-- Step up using CAE
+- Step up using Azure continuous access
-- Graph / Office CAE
+- Continuous access evaluation (CAE) with Graph / Office APIs

 # General API topics